 Pros and cons of school uniforms

 It might be boosting good behaviour in pupils, but is it too expensive?
-IE looks at the advantages and disadvantages of school uniforms
+IE looks at the pros and cons of school uniforms

-For independent schools, you could say uniform is an even bigger part of school life with most, if not all, having a school-specific uniform that reflects the institution’s history and ethos.
+For independent schools, you could say uniform is an even bigger part of school life with most, if not all, having a school-specific uniform that reflects the institution’s history, status and ethos.

 Russell Slatford, headmaster of Bournemouth Collegiate School, believes school uniform prepares young people for the world of work.
 He says: “Our job as educators is to provide young people with the skills and important experiences necessary to flourish in adulthood and for many of those who pass through our schools, part of life after school will involve a uniform or some form of formal dress code.